 The bottom line

 VAPT turns "we think we're secure" into "we've tested, and here's the evidence."
-It's one of the highest-leverage things a growing business can do to reduce real risk.
+It is one of the most useful things a growing business can do to reduce real risk.